 The Project Manager handles the day-to-day assignment of work on the client side, bringing in specialized resources (Network, BASIS, SD/FI, Customer Service/AR, and Marketing) at the appropriate point in the project.

 Implementing SAP-integrated eCommerce requires transparency.
 With roles clearly defined and all stakeholders committed to doing their part, a complex implementation runs like a well-oiled machine–with no drama and no stress.
-Once you’ve eliminated this confusion, you’ll see value faster—which is our #1 goal in launching Corevist Commerce.
+Once you’ve eliminated this confusion, you’ll see value faster—which is our #1 goal in launching every Corevist solution.

 Want to become Easier To Do Business With?

 Managed B2B portals and eCommerce with prebuilt integration for ECC and S/4HANA.